Stress-Related Workplace Injuries

-As our Boston on-the-job injury injuries at the Law Office of Jeffery S. Glassman, LLC can explain, a worker’s pre-existing medical condition will also be relevant when determining if an injured employee is entitled to benefits for work-related stress or other emotional disability.
+As our legal team at Jeffrey Glassman Injury Lawyers can explain, a worker’s pre-existing medical condition will also be relevant when determining if an injured employee is entitled to benefits for work-related stress or other emotional disability.
 If a worker has a long history of mental illness, and the incident at work was only one factor in the mental illness and not the primary contributing factor, the worker may not be entitled to benefits.

 One of the best things a worker can do to maximize the chances for obtaining a full and appropriate financial recovery is to contact an experienced workers’ compensation attorney as early in the process as possible.
 With an emotional injury claim, you are likely to get a lot of resistance from your employer when attempting to obtain benefits.
 The employer may also require you to be examined by a doctor they have provided, and this doctor will likely have the opinion you are not emotional disabled due to a work-related event.

 Having an attorney on your side to fight for your rights from the beginning of the process will allow you greater control and increase the likelihood you will receive benefits.
 Another helpful thing you can do is keep a journal of the stressful events that occur at work, so you can say with a reasonable degree of certainty exactly what happened and when it happened.
 You will also have a record of how these events affected your mental state and how it contributed toward your disability.